chairemobilite/transition-docs/tutorial/README.md

 ## Lesson 4: Visualize accessibility maps

-Another type of calculation that can be done with the scenario is the accessibility maps.
+Another type of calculation that can be done with the scenario is the accessibility map.
 Accessility maps are isochrones displaying the region accessible in transit within a certain amount of time.

-Navigate to the `Accessibility map` panel, by clicking on the `Accessibility map` in the left menu.
+Navigate to the `Accessibility map` panel, by clicking on the `Accessibility map` item in the left menu.

 ![Lesson 4: accessibility map menu](images/lesson4_accessibilityMapMenu.png)

 Many of the parameters to set are similar to those of the `Routing`.
 Specifying a departure time means the selected location is an origin, while an arrival time means the location is a destination.

 The parameters specific to the accessibility map are the number of polygons and the delta and delta interval.
 The number of polygons is the number of isochrones that will be drawn.
 The outermost isochrone is for the maximum travel time specified.
-And each other isochrone is for a corresponding fraction of the total time.
+Each other isochrone is for a corresponding fraction of the total time.
 For example, 4 polygons with a 60 minutes total travel time will draw isochrones for 15, 30, 45 and 60 minutes.

 As for the delta, it allows to flatten the variabilities at different times by calculating an average of the accessibility a bit before and a bit after the requested time.
 For example, with the default values of departure time at 8:00 and a delta of 10 minutes and interval of 5 minutes, it will calculate the accessibility at 7:50, 7:55, 8:00, 8:05 and 8:10.
 A node `n` may be accessible in 15 minutes at 7:50, 10 minutes at 7:55, 20 minutes at 8:00, 15 minutes at 8:05 and 10 minutes at 8:10.
 The final time for node `n` will be the average of all the times obtained (`(15 + 10 + 20 + 15 + 10) / 5 = 14` minutes), while it would have been 20 minutes if only the 8:00 calculation had been taken into account.